bamiidowu/spring-retrofit2/README.md

 # spring-retrofit2

-This code serves as an example of using Square's Retrofit 2 framework to access restfull webservers
+This project demonstrates how Retrofit 2 can be used in conjunction with Spring to access restful web services.